A&Spire to Illuminate Signature Academic Initiatives

 1.1 Form a committee of faculty and staff to identify strategic areas of academic strength.

-In April 2021, the Center sponsored two public events: "Dignity for Deeply Forgetful People: How Caregivers Meet the Challenges of Alzheimer's Disease: A Conversation with Stephen Post," and "The Myrick and Steuernagel Book Launch," an Ethics in the Professions program held in cooperation with the Baylor School of Music.
+- In April 2021, the Center sponsored two public events: "Dignity for Deeply Forgetful People: How Caregivers Meet the Challenges of Alzheimer's Disease: A Conversation with Stephen Post," a bioethics program held in cooperation with the Medical Humanities Program at Baylor; and "The Myrick and Steuernagel Book Launch," an Ethics in the Professions program held in cooperation with the Baylor School of Music.

 1.2 Seek funding opportunities to endow the collaborative or to endow components of it through endowed chairs by using the University match program.